autobrr/autobrr.com/docs/filters/external.md

 Many of the fields have support for [macros](./macros.md), which allow you to enhance your workflow significantly by providing custom logic/data processing to the input data provided by autobrr.

+We have a separate repo for community scripts created by our users. https://github.com/autobrr/community-scripts

 ### Script

 Run external script that does something.
 Use `exit codes` correctly, like `exit 0` for no issues.
 In Linux, non-zero exit codes are considered not-ok/error etc.